Breast Cancer Awareness for Seniors

 With this disease being one of the primary cancers that affect women, the chances are quite high that a friend or a family member will develop the condition.
 When that occurs, you’ll likely wonder how to show your support.

 Options for practical support, such as helping with housekeeping and meals, might come to mind.
 Your emotional support is just as valuable.
-They are going through a difficult trial.
+They are going through a difficult trial with the breast cancer treatment.
 Having you there to lend a helping hand or ear will make a world of difference to their morale.

 You can also show your support by donating to the cause.
 Wear a pink ribbon, consider joining charity walks, organize a fundraiser, or donate to a trustworthy organization.
 No matter what it is, your loved one will appreciate the gesture.